a painting a day

 Annie Dillard

-I sell this work via eBay, which has proven itself to be an efficient, secure, and transparent auction system for my collectors.
-Bidding starts at $100 and prices have ranged from $100 to $4000.
+The paintings are sold at auction through eBay, which has proven to be an efficient, secure, and transparent system for collectors.
+Bidding begins at $99, and final prices have ranged from $100 to $4,000.
+The project has been featured in The New York Times, USA Today, The Huffington Post, and many other publications.

 Here's an interview with John Seed of The Huffington Post.